 What will my life be like during the divorce itself?

-I think its natural to be focused on the beginning part of your divorce because it takes a lot of gumption to actually file for divorce after contemplating one for a long time.
-By the same token, looking ahead to the conclusion of your divorce makes sense too because you are probably anxious to begin your new life and to put all the unpleasantness of your divorce behind you.
+It is natural to be focused on the beginning part of your divorce because it takes a lot of nerve to file for divorce after contemplating one for a long time.
+Looking ahead to the conclusion of your divorce makes sense, too, because you are probably anxious to begin your new life and to put all the unpleasantness of your divorce behind you.

-With that said, understanding what life is like during the divorce itself is critical as well.
-If you are dependent on your spouse for income then you probably have some degree of concern over your ability to do things like pay bills and buy groceries for yourself and your children while the divorce is pending.
-Suppose that your spouse were to stop providing you money during the divorce.
+With that said, understanding what life is like during the divorce itself is also critical.
+If you are dependent on your spouse for income, then you probably have some degree of concern over your ability to do things like pay bills and buy groceries for yourself and your children while the divorce is pending.
+Suppose that your spouse was to stop providing you money during the divorce.
 What would happen to you and your family?

-If you are dependent on your spouse’s income then it is probably wise to begin thinking about how you will get by after filing for divorce.
+If you are dependent on your spouse's income, it is probably wise to begin thinking about how you will get by after filing for divorce.
 Will you need to hire an attorney?
 Will you need to save money on the side for living expenses like rent payment and school supplies?
-If so getting a job may be something that becomes a necessity for you.
+If so, getting a job may be something that becomes a necessity for you.

 Negotiating Temporary Spousal Support

-The key for you to is to evaluate the sort of relationship that you and your spouse have.
-If you believe that relationship to be cordial and your divorce to be mutual then it may be possible for your attorney and your spouse’s to work out some amount of temporary spousal support for the duration of the divorce.
+The key for you is to evaluate the sort of relationship that you and your spouse have.
+Suppose you believe that relationship to be cordial and your divorce to be mutual.
+In that case, it may be possible for your attorney and your spouse to work out some amount of temporary spousal support for the duration of the divorce.
 This will help accomplish a few things for you.

-First and foremost it will allow you to continue to pay bills like your mortgage and utilities so your children’s lives are not thrown into a tizzy for the sake of your divorce.
-The last thing you want is for your children to come home to a house that has no running water or lights that don’t work because their dad or mom is being stubborn and resentful.
+First and foremost, it will allow you to continue to pay bills like your mortgage and utilities, so your children's lives are not thrown into a tizzy for the sake of your divorce.
+The last thing you want is for your children to come home to a house with no running water or lights that don't work because their dad or mom is stubborn and resentful.

-Secondly, spousal support can allow you to buy some time to not only complete your divorce without falling deep into debt but it will allow you time to look for work if that is what your circumstances dictate to be necessary.
-Most divorces do not (thankfully) last long enough for you to go back to school or earn some sort of vocational certificate for a particular job but if you need that sort of supplemental training or education you can at least find that out during the divorce so that you will be better prepared once the divorce has been finalized.
+Secondly, spousal support can allow you to buy some time to not only complete your divorce without falling deep into debt, but it will allow you time to look for work if that is what your circumstances dictate to be necessary.
+Most divorces do not (thankfully) last long enough for you to go back to school or earn some vocational certificate for a particular job.
+Still, if you need that sort of supplemental training or education, you can at least find that out during the divorce to be better prepared once the divorce has been finalized.

 The big question: What about finding a job?

-We’ve now gone through the major areas of your divorce that will provide sufficient cause for either to or to not get a job during and after a divorce if you are currently not working.
-The quick answer (and one that lawyers love to give) is that it depends on your personal circumstances whether or not you will ultimately have to get a job as a result of your divorce.
-Nobody can force you to but you will need to honestly evaluate your life based on the factors we’ve listed to determine if you can make it (and more importantly if you and your family can make it) without your earning an income.
+We've now gone through the major areas of your divorce that will provide sufficient cause for either to or not getting a job during and after a divorce if you are currently not working.
+The quick answer (and one that lawyers love to give) is that it depends on your circumstances whether or not you will ultimately have to get a job due to your divorce.
+Nobody can force you to, but you will need to honestly evaluate your life based on the factors we've listed to determine if you can make it (and, more importantly, if you and your family can make it) without earning an income.

-Judges in Texas have it within their power to order your spouse to pay you spousal support- we’ve already touched on that.
-What we haven’t touched on is that judges are not fans of awarding support in most scenarios and certainly will not look for reasons to award it to you.
-If your situation demands it, you can expect that it will be awarded.
-If there is any way for it to be avoided then the end result may be that no spousal support comes your way.
+Judges in Texas have it within their power to order your spouse to pay you spousal support- we've already touched on that.
+We haven't connected that judges are not fans of awarding support in most scenarios and certainly will not look for reasons to award it to you.
+If your situation demands it, you can expect it to be awarded.
+If there is any way for it to be avoided, then the result may be that no spousal support comes your way.

-How will a judge make an evaluation on your ability to find work?
+How will a judge evaluate your ability to find work?

-A judge will likely want information about your past work in order to make a determination about what sort of work you are capable of, if any, in the future.
-What sort of transferable skills do you have from your prior career?
-Are those skills transferable to many different jobs or are they isolated to a specific field?
+A judge will likely want information about your past work to determine what sort of work you are capable of, if any, in the future.
+What variety of transferable skills do you have from your prior career?
+Are those skills transferable to many different jobs, or are they isolated to a specific field?
 Are you educated?
 Does that education allow for direct entry into skilled work?
-Or will you need some additional or supplemental training to get a certain job in your field of work?
+Or will you need some additional or supplemental training to get a specific job in your field of work?
 These are the sorts of considerations a judge will make when weighing the possibilities of awarding spousal support.

-Even if you have been married to your spouse for a long while (say, more than twenty years) and you have a severe deficit in terms of skills and on the job training you should not believe that it is a given that you will earn spousal support after the divorce.
-Your spouse will have a say so when presenting evidence and you can believe that he or she will mount a defense to your claim that this award is appropriate.
+Even if you have been married to your spouse for a long while (say, more than twenty years) and you have a severe deficit in skills and on-the-job training, you should not believe that it is a given that you will earn spousal support after the divorce.
+Your spouse will have a say-so when presenting evidence, and you can think that they will mount a defense to your claim that this award is appropriate.